The best cheap food processor reviews 2018

-A great kitchen appliance will come with a variety of accessories to do many types of jobs.
+A great value kitchen appliance will come with a variety of accessories to do many types of jobs.
 Typically this will be a combination of the following:

 People often wonder what size will be optimal for them.
 The capacity of the full size product you want will depend on how many people you want to prepare meals for.
 It’s typically measured in either cups or litres.

-To give you an idea of what capacity you might want: An 7 / 8 cup (2 litre) capacity is commonly bought and should be enough for the average person’s needs (it’s enough to feed a family of 4).
+To give you an idea of what capacity you might want: A 7 / 8 cup (2 litre) capacity is commonly bought and should be enough for the average person’s needs (it’s enough to feed a family of 4).

 A wide feed tube

-The tube used to place food into the processor before or during processing should be wide enough to allow foods to go in whole so you that won’t need to chop them up first.
+The tube used to place ingredients into the processor before or during processing should be wide enough to allow foods to go in whole so you that won’t need to chop them up first.